The Ising magnetization exponent on Z^2 is 1/15: Introduction

 where the partition function $Z_{L,\beta, h}$ is simply defined as $\sum_\sigma e^{ -\beta\, E_L(\sigma) + h\, M_L(\sigma)}$.

-As is well known, the measures $\P^{\beta,h,+}_{L}$ have a unique {\it infinite volume limit} as $L\to \infty$, that we denote by $\P_{\Z^2}^{\beta, h, +}$ (in fact, when $h>0$, adding the $+$ boundary condition does not have any effect on the infinite volume limit).
+As is well known, the measures $\P^{\beta,h,+}_{L}$ have a unique {\it infinite volume limit} as $L\to \infty$, that we denote by $\P_{\Z^2}^{\beta, h, +}$ (in fact, when $h>0$ or $\beta \leq \beta_c$, adding the $+$ boundary condition does not have any effect on the infinite volume limit, so the $+$ in the notation can be dropped).
 Since the work by Onsager (\cite{\Onsager}), it is known that if $h=0$, then this system undergoes a {\bf phase transition} at See for example \cite{\GrimmettFK} and references therein and see \cite{\HVising} for a recent self-contained proof.